-A myriad of factors contribute to poverty including, but not limited to: low level of education attainment, lack of job skills, a depressed regional economy, and a shortage of affordable childcare that inihibits single parents from joining the workforce.
-The U.S. Census Bureau estimated up to 14.2% of the population in Los Angeles County in 2019 to be living in poverty.
+A myriad of factors contribute to poverty including, but not limited to: low level of education attainment, lack of job skills, a depressed regional economy, and a shortage of affordable childcare that inhibits single parents from joining the workforce.
+The U.S. Census Bureau estimated up to 13.2% of the population in Los Angeles County in 2020 to be living in poverty.
 The County's Consolidated Plan contains an anti-poverty strategy that describes how the LACDA's goals, programs and policies for producing and preserving affordable housing and community development activities contribute to reducing the number of poverty-level families.
-The LACDA supports the State of California's overall anti-poverty strategy of moving low-income people to self-sufficiency, in part, by funding activities with CDBG, HOME and ESG funds.
+The LACDA supports the State of California's overall anti-poverty strategy of moving low-income people to self-sufficiency, in part, by funding activities with CDBG, HOME and ESG grant funds, as well as supplemental and leverage funding.
 The LACDA consults with many public, private and nonprofit organizations to help ensure that its funded activities are effectively coordinated to best reduce the number of poverty-level families.

-According to the U.S. Bureau of Labor Statistics, the Los Angeles area unemployment rate had remained relatively the same at 4.3% in 2019 since 2018 at 4.6%; however, the COVID-19 pandemic caused that number to rise exponentially to 19.6% by June 2020.
+The unemployment Rate in Los Angeles County was 8.90% in January of 2021, according to the United States Federal Reserve.
+Between July 2021 and July 2022, nonfarm employment increased by 174,000, or 4 percent.
 Prior to the pandemic, the County funded job training programs and economic development activities to expand employment opportunities.
 The County also funded supportive social service activities, such as parenting classes, teen programs to avert involvement in illicit activities such as gangs and drug abuse, childcare and education programs.
 These programs were aimed at preventing low- to moderate-income persons and families from falling into poverty.
 In response to the pandemic, the County is working to determine the lasting impact the dramatic rise in unemployment will have on its efforts and is preparing to alter its plans, both long- and short-term, in the appropriate manner.